Skip to main content

 To address these limitations, we have:

-• Improved data collection and validation: consistency, quality and reliability of data have been improved thanks to the use of a new online data collection tool that replaces the former practices; the support of an independent data scientist was also sought to ensure the correctness of calculating scores.
+• Improved data collection and validation: consistency, quality and reliability of data have been improved thanks to the use of an online data collection tool that replaced the former practices.

-• Opened peer review process: the peer review process served as a quality control mechanism enabling the identification and correction of potential errors, biases, and inaccuracies.
+• The peer review process by 2 experts on the region served as a quality control mechanism enabling the identification and correction of potential errors, biases, and inaccuracies.